all-ride/ride-lib-router/README.md

     // now with the right method
     $result = $router->route('PUT', '/path/to/content');

-    // a match but nothing to invoke
+    // a match with arguments set to the route
     $result->isEmpty(); // false
     $result->getAllowedMethods(); // null
     $result->getRoute(); // Route instance